Find out everything you need to know about guarantor mortgages, from how they work, who can get them, the benefits and the pitfalls.

 However, there are risks for the guarantor to consider.
 This is because if the borrower is unable to make the repayments, there could be serious consequences.
 These could include the guarantor losing their savings or their home, depending on which they used as security against the mortgage.

-Guarantor mortgages could be a good option for a range of circumstances including:
+Guarantor mortgages could be suitable for a range of circumstances including:

 Do you want to help your child buy a home?
-It’s important to seek mortgage advice.
-Speak to our partners at award-winning mortgage brokers L&C. You’ll get fee-free expert advice.
+Get fee-free advice from our partners at the award-winning mortgage advisers Mortgage Advice Bureau.

 Guarantor mortgages may come with slightly different names and have different eligibility criteria.
 But there are two main types: